simplicitesoftware/documentation/docs/docs/core/platform-hooks.md

 ### `downloadDocument`

-This hook is called when a document download has been requested and has been successfully checked (versions 3.2+):
+This platform hook is called when a document download has been requested and has been successfully checked (versions 3.2+):

 **Java**